eu-digital-identity-wallet/eudi-app-android-wallet-ui/fastlane/USAGE.md

 | `ANDROID_KEY_ALIAS` or `androidKeyAlias` | Release key alias. |
 | `ANDROID_KEY_PASSWORD` or `androidKeyPassword` | Release key password. |

+The current `app/build.gradle.kts` also uses `ANDROID_KEY_PASSWORD` / `androidKeyPassword` for the keystore `storePassword`.
+If your release keystore uses a separate store password, update the Gradle signing config to read a distinct CI secret, for example `ANDROID_KEYSTORE_PASSWORD`.

 For production, store signing values in CI secret storage, HSM/KMS-backed signing, Play App Signing, or another approved key management process.
 Do not commit keystores or signing passwords.